 Obviously spaghetti is the go-to for pairing with marinara sauce.
 I like using marinara in two places: on my pizzas and on any pasta where the sauce is not the focus of the dish.

 For example, we actually developed this sauce to accompany a veal parmigiana recipe we’re doing.
 Since the veal is really the star, the sauce is just there to tie everything together.

-To make this fast marinara sauce all you need is a saucepan and a couple measuring spoons.
+To make this fast marinara sauce all you need is a saucepan and a couple measuring spoons, you can even use a rondeau for this recipe.
 Don’t have a saucepan or even a stove?
 You can put this sauce in a bowl or cup with a loose cover and microwave it for 2-3 minutes.

 - 1 cup tomato sauce

 - 1 tablespoon sugar

 - 1 teaspoon basil

 - Add all ingredients to saucepan